brianglass/anastasis/files/sun8m.md

 Of the Cross and Resurrection.
 Irmos.

-\[Victorious by your grace over tyrant and over flame, the Youths, firmly upholding your commandments, cried out, Â‘All you works of the Lord, bless the Lord, and highly exalt him to all the agesÂ’.\]
+\[Victorious by your grace over tyrant and over flame, the Youths, firmly upholding your commandments, cried out, ‘All you works of the Lord, bless the Lord, and highly exalt him to all the ages’.\]

 ****